architect/arcdown/readme.md

 ## Render Result

-`arcdown` returns an object with 4 strings plus any document "frontmatter".
+`arcdown` returns a `RenderResult` object with 4 strings plus any document "frontmatter".

 <table>
 <tr>